midori01/PixelXpert/CanaryChangelog.md

-**canary-504**
+**​canary-504**
-- Updated decimal formatting for byte conversion to remove decimal places in certain conditions.
-(Midori)
+- ​Midori: Refined decimal formatting for byte conversion; implemented conditional logic to suppress decimal places for improved UI clarity.

-**canary-503**
+**​canary-503**
-- Updated decimal format for data representation to use one decimal place.
-Added a check to handle zero values for formatted data.
-(Midori)
+- ​Midori: Standardized data representation to use a single decimal place; implemented a validation check to handle zero-value edge cases.

-**canary-502**
+**​canary-502**
-- Completely overhauled the status bar icon injection logic.
-VoLTE/VoNR/VoWiFi icons are now intelligently inserted right next to the cellular signal indicator.
-(Midori)
+- ​Midori: Major overhaul of the status bar icon injection logic.
+IMS service icons (VoLTE/VoNR/VoWiFi) are now dynamically anchored to the cellular signal indicator for a native-level integration.

-**canary-501**
+​**canary-501**
-- VoLTE/VoNR icons are now properly aligned next to the 4G/5G signal indicator instead of the far left.
-(Midori)
+- Midori: Improved UI alignment; VoLTE/VoNR icons are now correctly positioned adjacent to the 4G/5G signal indicators instead of the far left.

-**canary-500**
+**​canary-500**
-- Fix VoNR icon incorrectly showing on 5G NSA networks.
-(Midori)
+- ​Midori: Fixed a signaling logic error where the VoNR icon would incorrectly display on 5G NSA (Non-Standalone) networks.

-**canary-499**
+**​canary-499**
-- VoLTE/VoNR icons now stay visible during Wi-Fi connections for continuous status monitoring.
-(Midori)
+- Midori: ​Enhanced status persistence; VoLTE/VoNR icons now remain visible during active Wi-Fi sessions for continuous IMS registration monitoring.

-**canary-498**
+**​canary-498**
-- Modified the app update source.
-(Midori)
+- ​Midori: Migrated the application update distribution channel.

-**canary-497**
+**​canary-497**
-- Modified the module update source.
-(Midori)
+- Midori: ​Updated the module's remote update source for improved reliability.

-**canary-496**
+**​canary-496**
-- Fix VoLTE/VoNR icons not updating during 4G/5G transitions.
-(Midori)
+- ​Midori: Resolved a state synchronization issue where VoLTE/VoNR icons failed to update during seamless 4G/5G RAT transitions.

-**canary-495**
+**​canary-495**
-- Add display logic for the VoNR icon.
-(Midori)
+- ​Midori: Implemented dedicated display logic and assets for the VoNR (Voice over New Radio) indicator.

-**canary-494**
+**​canary-494**
-- ​Fix VoLTE icon missing under 5G network.
-(Midori)
+- ​Midori: Fixed a regression where the VoLTE icon was missing specifically under 5G network environments.

 **canary-493**
 - Fixing kill forground app (by pushing nexus launcher to work the way it should)